juankarlos999/AirBnB_clone_v2/README.md

 # Airbnb
 The goal of the project is to deploy in the server a simple copy of the AirBnB website.
+This repository contains the initial stage of a student project to build a clone of the AirBnB website.
+This stage implements a backend interface, or console, to manage program data.
+Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
+Using a system of JSON serialization/deserialization, storage is persistent between sessions.
 ![A image how works the console in non interactive](final.png)